andrewhigton/cineclub/README.md

-# Saturday Cinema Club
+# Saturday Cinema Club #

-## Description
+ ## Description ##

 An app for crowd-funded cinema, where users create a film or screening, post it on the website, share on social media for friends, where they and other users can buy tickets.
 Once the screening reaches a certain number, the screening is booked at the cinema and all ticket buyers are booked in.

-The idea comes from Saturday afternoons at the cinema as a child, and a return to 'appointment' films and the opportunity to see older films on teh big screen that rarely appear in cinemas now
+The idea comes from Saturday afternoons at the cinema as a child, and the opportunity to see older films on the big screen that rarely appear in cinemas now

 I built it using React, Redux, Express, MongoDB, Stripe and Typescript

 Other features I aim to add include:

-An expiry date for films
+* An expiry date for films
-A delete tickets button
+* A delete tickets button
-A dropdown feature to select different cinemas
+* A dropdown feature to select different cinemas
-Full tested
+* Fully tested

-### How to run:
+## How to run: ##

-git clone
+* git clone
-npm install
+* npm install
-npm run dev
+* npm run dev

 Log in with an example account to see booked tickets, created films etc: